rjensen96/gator-grids/README.md

 Connect to a table in your Excel workbook and assign filters to rows and columns.
 In cells where those filters intersect, you get data!

+The code for this project is not open-source, but the add-in is available for free.
+This repository is here to host discussions, log issues, and provide some training about the app.

 ## Getting Started

 <h3>Install the add-in</h3>